 What Are the Basis Points Conversion Formulas?

 Basis points are typically used when calculating both tiered pricing models as well as the interchange pricing models.
 However, for each model they are used in different capacities.
-Tiered pricing basis points tend to change much more frequently than interchange basis points.
+Tiered pricing changes can be seen just as often and on occasions much more frequently than Interchange BPS.

-When signing up for tiered pricing, your merchant account provider will gather as much information as needed to offer you the best discounts within the tiers.
+When signing up for tiered pricing, your merchant account provider will gather as much information as needed to offer you the best discount rates within the tiers.

-To understand basis points calculated per transaction, you need to convert the number of basis points to a decimal amount.
+To understand basis points calculated per transaction, you need to convert the number of BPS to a decimal amount.
 You will then need to multiply that number by the dollar volume of transactions.